fluree/docs.flur.ee/content/db_intro.md

 We call these log entries Flakes, which have a special format optimized to power the graph database and its unique features.
 Each Flake is a specific fact at a specific point in time about a specific entity / asset / object.
 No two Flakes are the same.

 The query server(s) powering your applications leverage these Flakes in an optimized way to give you a very fast and very powerful graph database.
-Your queries alway interact with an immutable version of your database at an exact moment in time.
+Your queries always interact with an immutable version of your database at an exact moment in time.
 In fact, you can query any point in time in history, instantly.

 The Fluree database features these capabilities:
 - ACID transactions.